japila-books/apache-spark-internals/docs/memory/TaskMemoryManager.md

 == [[memoryManager]] MemoryManager

-TaskMemoryManager is given a xref:memory:MemoryManager.adoc[MemoryManager] when <<creating-instance, created>>.
+TaskMemoryManager is given a memory:MemoryManager.md[MemoryManager] when <<creating-instance, created>>.

 TaskMemoryManager uses the MemoryManager for the following: